 +61 2 8232 6472

-1. Where referenced in this document, 1Q18 net profit contribution is management accounting profit before unallocated corporate costs, profit share, income tax and period end reviews.
+- Where referenced in this document, net profit contribution is management accounting profit before unallocated corporate costs, profit share, income tax and period end reviews.

-2. Where referenced in this document, Group capital surplus is calculated at 8.5 per cent Risk Weighted Assets (RWA) including capital conservation buffer (CCB), per APRA ADI Prudential Standard 110.
-The APRA Basel III Group capital surplus is $A5.3 billion calculated at 7.0 per cent RWA, per the internal minimum Tier 1 ratio of the Bank Group.
+- Where referenced in this document, Group capital surplus is calculated at 8.5% RWA including the capital conservation buffer (CCB) per APRA ADI Prudential Standard 110.
+The APRA Basel III Group capital surplus is $A4.8 billion calculated at 7.0% RWA, per the internal minimum Tier 1 ratio of the Bank Group.
+Based on materiality, the Group surplus does not include the countercyclical capital buffer (CCyB) of ~6bps.
+The individual CCyB varies by jurisdiction and Macquarie’s CCyB is calculated as the weighted average of Macquarie’s Bank Group exposures in different jurisdictions.
+In June 2018 the CCyB in the United Kingdom increased from 0.0% to 0.5% increasing Macquarie's CCyB to ~6bps.
 ‘Harmonised’ Basel III estimates are calculated in accordance with the BCBS Basel III framework.